The power of music can change lives. Let’s use it to help those in need by giving hope, health, and happiness through the healing art of music.

 Julie Frost, Founder & Director

-Mission Statement: Music Moves Mountains Foundation is a perpetual series of projects, programs, and services utilizing the scientifically-proven powers of music to change and improve the quality of lives.
+MISSION STATEMENT: Music Moves Mountains Foundation is a perpetual series of projects, programs, and services utilizing the scientifically-proven powers of music to change and improve the quality of lives.
 The Foundation is established as a 501 (c) (3) non-profit organization that uses tax-deductible donations to facilitate these efforts.
-Our goal is to offer free or affordable services to those in need of music therapy, education, and community outreach.
+Our goal is to offer better access to those in need of music therapy, education, and community outreach.

-Reach: Based in Central Oklahoma and Texas, the Foundation will begin regionally, but hopes to maximize access and growth nationally with the support of patrons, sponsors, and giving-institutions.
-Priority will be given to underserved individuals and communities based on availability of funds.
+REACH: Based in Central Oklahoma and Texas, the Foundation will begin regionally, but hopes to maximize access and growth nationally with the support of patrons, sponsors, and giving-institutions.
+Priority will be given to underserved/special needs individuals and communities based on availability of funds.

 Proven Results Include: